Pool Ionizer vs. Salt Chlorinator

 - Effective Sanitization – Continually oxidizes bacteria and organic matter, keeping water clean and clear.

-- Lower Maintenance than Traditional Chlorine Pools – Requires periodic salt cell cleaning but eliminates the need for frequent chlorine dosing.
+- Lower Maintenance than Traditional Chlorine Pools – Requires periodic salt cell cleaning and replacement but eliminates the need for frequent chlorine dosing.

 Choosing Between a Pool Ionizer and a Salt Chlorinator